 Preparation is also quite simplistic for an entree with such a grand reputation.
 In fact, with a couple tools, this dish is easier to prepare than any other special event food (roast duck, turkey).
-The items you'll need are a roasting pan (usually comes with your oven or you can get a large baking pan and a wire rack to place in it), a probe thermometer (like the Polder model that I use), some kitchen twine, and a pair of tongs.
+The items you'll need are a roasting pan (usually comes with your oven or you can get a large baking pan and a wire rack to place in it), a probe thermometer (like a Polder model similar to the one that I used when I wrote this article or the Thermoworks DOT that I use now), some kitchen twine, and a pair of tongs.

 Depending on preference, you can dry age the roast for a few days to bring out additional flavor and produce a more buttery texture in the muscle (aging allows the natural enzymes to break down some of protein in the meat).
 Age the beef up to a week in the refrigerator by leaving it uncovered on a wire rack over a large pan to catch any drippings for at least a day and no more than seven days.
 When you are ready to cook the beef, trim off any dried pieces after the aging.
 It is common for a roast to lose about 10% to 15% of its weight during a week of aging.